grahamcarr74/11ty/README.md

 1. Create a new data file in `src/_data/`, e.g., `products.js`
 2. Write a GraphQL query to fetch your content type
+3. Add TypeScript interfaces to `src/_includes/helpers.ts`
-3. Create a template in `src/` to display the data
+4. Create a template in `src/` to display the data

 **Example: `src/_data/products.js`**